GoogleCloudPlatform/composer-local-dev/README.md

 - `WEB_SERVER_PORT` with the port that Airflow web server must listen at.
 - `LOCAL_DAGS_PATH` with the path to a local directory where the DAG files are located.
+- `LOCAL_PLUGINS_PATH` with the path to a local directory where the plugins files are located.
 - `DATABASE_ENGINE` with the database engine you wanted to use.
 You can use `sqlite` or `postgresql` (default).
 - `LOCAL_ENVIRONMENT_NAME` with the name of this local Airflow environment.